The miser pays thrice. Western companies clinging to Russia are losing markets, business and reputation

 The companies effectively sustained damage because of their social position and state racketeering by the Kremlin.

 "Russia is causing not only a military and humanitarian disaster but also an economic one – both for Ukraine and for companies that have left Russia.
-And it is through [Russia] that all the losses can be compensated," said the Canadian Ambassador to Ukraine, Roman Waschuk.
+And it is through [Russia] that all the losses can be compensated," said Roman Waschuk, Former Canadian Ambassador to Ukraine and Ukraine’s Business Ombudsman [an official in Ukraine who protects the interests of both Ukrainian and foreign companies doing business in Ukraine].

 "The aggressor country must pay not only for the losses but also the lost profits.
 Western companies that have suffered from the aggressive actions of the Russian authorities have the right to claim compensation for these losses.
 Their lawyers can help governments develop solutions to seize Russian funds," said Yaroslav Sydorovych, co-founder of the ANTS Network for the Protection of National Interests.